Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Phase I and Phase II Detoxification

 The liver detoxifies compounds through two sequential phases.
 Phase I uses cytochrome P450 enzymes to make toxins water-soluble, creating intermediate compounds that can actually be more reactive than the original toxin.
-Phase II conjugation reactions attach molecules like glutathione, sulfate, or glycine to these intermediates, creating safe compounds the body can eliminate through bile or urine.
+Phase II conjugation reactions attach molecules like glutathione, sulfate, or glycine to these intermediates, creating safer compounds the body can eliminate through bile or urine.

 Protection Against Specific Liver Injuries